 The suspension at each wheel station consists of a single coil spring which encloses a double-acting hydraulic shock-absorber, with upper and lower wishbone link assemblies mounted on a stabiliser bracket at the bottom and carried in a bracket at the top attached to the hull plates.

-Fuel consumption is around 6 mpg on road, dropping to about 4 mpg off road, with a top speed of 56 mph.
+The fuel tank holds 21 imperial gallons = 96 litres.
+Fuel consumption is around 6 miles per gallon on road, dropping to about 4 mpg off road.
+With an electronic distributor, and good driving, it is possible to get up to 8 mpg.
+The Ferret has a top speed of 56 mph.
 A Mk1 will do 0 to 30 in about 3/4 minute.
 The ability to select reverse and get out of trouble at full speed is concomitant with the Ferret’s role of reconnaissance by stealth.

 Electrical power is supplied by a 24 volt negative earth return system running from two 12v 60 amp-hour batteries in series located either side of the radio tray at the rear of the fighting compartment.
 A generator panel and distribution box are situated in the rear left-hand part of the fighting compartment.
 The electrical system is screened to prevent VHF radio interference.
 Further specifications can be found on this page.